creyme/CreymeTwitter/README.md

 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 ## Project 4 User Stories
-Time spent: **2** hours spent in total
+Time spent: **10** hours spent in total

 The following **required** functionality is completed:

-- [ ] Hamburger menu
+- [x] Hamburger menu
    - [x] Dragging anywhere in the view should reveal the menu.
    - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [ ] The menu can look similar to the example or feel free to take liberty with the UI.
+   - [x] The menu can look similar to the example or feel free to take liberty with the UI.
 - [x] Profile page
    - [x] Contains the user header view
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline
+- [x] Home Timeline
-   - [ ] Tapping on a user image should bring up that user's profile page
+   - [x] Tapping on a user image should bring up that user's profile page

 The following **optional** features are implemented: